Ishan-kukde/assignments/README.md

 # assignments
-it contains the assignments html and css files.
+It contains the solution of module 2 coding assignment of html,css, javascript coursera.